d-w-moore/python-irodsclient/README.rst

 behaviors can be elicited by passing in combinations of keywords (for a description of which, please consult the `header documentation <https://docs.irods.org/4.2.10/doxygen/dataObjChksum_8h.html>`_ .)

-As with most other iRODS API's, it is straightforward to specify keywords by adding them to an option dictionary:
+As with most other iRODS APIs, it is straightforward to specify keywords by adding them to an option dictionary:

 >>> data_object_1.chksum()  # - computes the checksum if already in the catalog, otherwise computes and stores it ...                         #   (ie. default behavior with no keywords passed in.)